tienvv1234/next-core/README.md

 client <------ set http only cookie with auth token <------- api proxy <--------- apt server return auth toke

 http only: true khong cho phep javascript lay token, false nguoc lai

+### SWR
+React hooks for data fetching
+SWR is derived from `stale-while-revalidate`

+server state: react query, swr, react hook

+client state: redux, mobx, zustand etc are client state

+in project when we use server state, so we should't use redux for client state because it too less to use instead of that we using context api

+in nextjs we use SWR, in reactjs CRA(create react app) we use react query

+## SWR (server state management)

+revalidateOnForcus: là khi nhảy sang tab khác rồi bách lại nó sẽ gọi lai api